Fresh (1994 film): Plot

-The next morning, Fresh is selling drugs when a desperate drug addict offers sex to Fresh in exchange for drugs, but he sends her away.
-At the end of the day, Jake, one of the lookouts, becomes angry and threatens to kill Kermit who didn't show up to pay $50 Kermit owes him.
-Fresh seeks out Corky — his boss as well as Jake's — in order to get paid but Corky tries to short him.
-Fresh demands more money since the lookouts like Jake make $50, while his pay is $100 for selling the drugs.
+The next day, Jake, one of the lookouts, threatens to kill Kermit, who didn't show up to pay the $50 he owes.
+Fresh seeks out Corky — his boss as well as Jake's — in order to get paid and demands more money since the lookouts make $50, while his pay is $100 for selling the drugs.
 Corky agrees.

-Fresh takes the subway to Washington Square to play chess for cash with a man who is undefeated while his father Sam, a skilled chess player, sits at another table watching him.
+Fresh takes the subway to Washington Square to play chess for cash with a man who is undefeated while his father Sam, a skilled chess player, watches.
 After winning, Fresh plays his father but loses.
 Fresh visits Chuckie, who proposes to enter their dog, Roscoe, in a dogfight to earn cash and urges Fresh to get him a job with Esteban.
 Fresh leaves him to visit Esteban, who is annoyed that Fresh is selling crack for other drug dealers.
-Fresh leaves Esteban to go where his sister Nichole works.
+Fresh leaves Esteban to go to where his sister Nichole works.
 He bumps into James, Nichole's drug-dealing boyfriend.
 Fresh warns Nichole that Esteban is interested in her.
-She tells him that she doesn't like the way Esteban looks at her "like a queen" and that she doesn't love James either, only the drugs he gives her.

-Fresh goes to watch a neighborhood basketball game, where Jake begins to show jealously towards a smaller kid, Curtis.
-During the game Curtis humiliates Jake by scoring the winning basket.
-As Rosie sees Fresh and walks over to talk to him, Jake fatally shoots Curtis.
-Everyone leaves except Fresh.
-He walks past Curtis' corpse and finds Rosie on the ground, choking on blood, having been struck in the neck by a stray bullet and dies.
-The police arrive shortly, demanding information which Fresh refuses to provide.
+Fresh goes to watch a neighborhood basketball game, where Jake shows jealousy towards a smaller kid, Curtis.
+During the game, Curtis wins, and Jake kills him.
+Rosie is struck in the neck by a stray bullet and dies.
+The police arrive, demanding information that Fresh refuses to provide.

-Next day, Fresh plays chess with his father Sam again who scolds him for being distracted.
-Fresh loses but is able to put his Father's king in "check" for the 1st time.
+The next day, Fresh plays chess with his father Sam again and loses but puts his father’s king in "check" for the first time.
 Later, Chuckie and Fresh arrive at the dogfight.
-Their dog wins.
+Their dog Roscoe wins.
 Chuckie wants to enter him into another fight but Fresh stops him, agreeing to get him a job with Esteban.
 They go to Esteban's apartment where Esteban and Nichole are finishing having sex.
-Esteban dismisses Chuckie after Chuckie boasts of "busting those dope moves".
-Esteban tells Fresh that he plans to groom Fresh to be his protege and wants Fresh to stop selling for other dealers.
+Unimpressed with Chuckie, Esteban dismisses him and tells Fresh that he plans to groom him to be his protege and wants him to work for him only.